Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 - Kubernetes DNS
 - Kubernetes UI

-1. Kubernetes Proxy
+1. Kubernetes Proxy(```kube-proxy```)

-It is responsible for routing network traffic to load-balanced services in the Kubernetes Cluster and must be present on every node in the cluster to do its job effectively.
-Kubernetes has an API object named `DaemonSet` that is used in clusters to accomplish this.
+It enables services not in a cluster to communicate with those in a cluster through a network through a set of rules specified by it.
+Kubernetes achieves this using an object called the `DaemonSet` which basically makes the proxy run in every node in the cluster.
 If your cluster runs the Kubernetes proxy with a `DaemonSet`, you can see the proxies by running this command:

 ```bash
 $ kubectl get daemonSets --namespace=kube-system kube-proxy

 ```
+The `kube-proxy` can be implemented in three modes:
+- **User space** - Here, the proxy process do not run in the kernel network but in a user process level hence getting its name.
+It's not recommended because it is a slow method.
+- **iptables** - Unlike the User space mode, this mode operates in the kernel and it operates in a round robin style of scheduling services in a cluster.
+It is not used when there are many services because its style of scheduling may lead to slow performance and depriving more useful services time.
+- **IPVS** - (IP Virtual Server) Operates in the same manner like the **iptables** only that it uses more efficient scheduling algorithms that reduces the delay time.
+Used where there are many services.

 Read more on Kubernetes Proxy [here](https://Kubernetes.io/docs/concepts/cluster-administration/proxies/)

 2. Kubernetes DNS

-Kubernetes runs a DNS server that provides naming and discovery for services defined in the cluster.
-It can also run as a replicated service on the cluster.
-To view the servers, use this command:
+Kubernetes runs a DNS server that provides easy identification of services in a cluster by assigning them names thereby allowing us to access their functionality without knowing their identity.
+We can view the DNS servers running by using this command:

 ```bash
 $ kubectl get deployments --namespace=kube-system kube-dns